outr/scribe/README.md

 }
 ```

 The default logging configuration will output to the console and includes `Info` and above.
+Log records also include trace information (method name and line number) to track down bugs more easily.

 ## Configuring Scribe ##